 - If you are a previous student or member of staff details of when you were at the University and what you studied/which department you were in

 - A full description of the information you are requesting.
-Please provide as much information as possible to help the University locate the information such as the time periods concerned, names of members of staff who you may have dealt with or who may be able to locate the information, the department or areas of the University that are most likely to hold the relevant information.
-Please note we may have to get back to you to seek further clarification if we do not have enough detail to enable us to find the information you are seeking.
+Provide as much information as possible to help the University locate the information such as the time periods concerned, names of members of staff who you may have dealt with or who may be able to locate the information, the department or areas of the University that are most likely to hold the relevant information.
+We may have to get back to you to seek further clarification if we do not have enough detail to enable us to find the information you are seeking.

 The University may ask for evidence of your identity.
 Current staff and students are advised to submit their requests from their official University email address.